-The results of this general mismanagement are thus illustrated by the chief agent for emigrants in Upper Canada :--
+The results of this general mismanagement are thus illustrated by the chief agent for emigrants in Upper Canada:-

-" The principal evils to which settlers in a new township are subject result from the scantiness of population.
-A township contains 80,000 acres of land; one-seventh is reserved for the clergy and one-seventh for the Crown; consequently five-sevenths remain for the disposal of Government, a large proportion of which is taken up by grants to U. E. loyalists, militiamen, officers, and others : the far greater part of these grants remain in an unimproved state.
-These blocks of wild land place the actual settler in an almost hopeless condition ; he can hardly expect, during his lifetime, to see his neighbourhood contain a population sufficiently dense to support mills, schools, post-offices, places of worship, markets, or shops; and without these, civilization retrogrades.
-Roads under such circumstances can neither be opened by the settlers. nor kept in proper repair, even if made by the Government.
+"The principal evils to which settlers in a new township are subject result from the scantiness of population.
+A township contains 80,000 acres of land; one-seventh is reserved for the clergy and one-seventh for the Crown; consequently five-sevenths remain for the disposal of government, a large proportion of which is taken up by grants to U. E. loyalists, militiamen, officers, and others; the far greater part of these grants remain in an unimproved state.
+These blocks of wild land place the actual settler in an almost hopeless condition; he can hardly expect, during his lifetime, to see his neighbourhood contain a population sufficiently dense to support mills, schools, post-offices, places of worship, markets, or shops; and without these civilization retrogrades.
+Roads under such circumstances can neither be opened by the settlers, nor kept in proper repair, even if made by the government.
 The inconvenience arising from want of roads is very great, and is best illustrated by an instance which came under my own observation in 1834.
-I met a settler from the township of Warwick on the Caradoc Plains, returning from the grist mill at Westminster, with the flour and bran of thirteen bushels of wheat; he had a voke of oxen and a horse attached to his waggon, and had been absent nine days, and did not expect to reach home until the following evening.
-Light as his load was, he assured me that he had to unload wholly or in part several times, and, after driving his waggon through the swamps, to pick out a road through the woods where the swamps or gulleys were fordable, and to carry the bags on his back and replace them in the waggon.
+I met a settler from the township of Warwick, on the Carodoc Plains, returning from the grist-mill at Westminster with the flour and bran of thirteen bushels of wheat.
+He had a yoke of oxen and a horse attached to his waggon, and had been absent nine days, and did not expect to reach home until the following evening.
+Light as his load was, he assured me that he had to unload wholly or in part several times, and after driving his waggon through the swamps, to pick out a road through the woods where the swamps or gullies were fordable, and to carry the bags on his back and replace them in the waggon.
 Supposing the services of the man and his team to be worth two dollars per day, the expense of transport would be twenty dollars.
-As the freight of wheat from Toronto to Liverpool [England] is rather less than 2s.
-6d. per bushel, it follows that a person living in this city could get the same wheat ground on the banks of the Mersey, and the flour and bran returned to him at a much less expense than he could transport it from the rear of Warwick to Westminster and back-a distance less than 90 miles.
-Since 1834 a grist-mill has been built in Adelaide, the adjoining township, which is a great advantage to the Warwick settlers; but the people in many parts of the Province still suffer great inconvenience from the same cause."
+As the freight of wheat from Toronto to Liverpool (England) is rather less than 2s 6d per bushel, it follows that a person living in this city could get the same wheat ground on the banks of the Mersey, and the flour and bran returned to him, at a much less exp than ninety miles.
+Since 1834 a grist-mill has been built in Adelaide, the adjoining township, which is a great advantage to the Warwick settlers; but the people in many parts of the province still suffer great inconvenience from the same cause."